opencog/atomspace-rocks/examples/README.md

 a specific portion of the database is loaded into the AtomSpace.
 The query will run correctly, in that it will behave as if the entire AtomSpace had been loaded into RAM.
-However, it does not actually require that everything be loaded; Atoms are fectched from the filestore in an as-needed basis.
+However, it does not actually require that everything be loaded; Atoms are fetched from the file-store in an as-needed basis.
 This is currently a bit experimental; the API is subject to change without notice (and there may be bugs?)